 If I know all the things in your external world; if I know what cars you drive, what’s going on in the economy, the weather, I can only predict 10% of your long-term happiness.
 90% of your long-term happiness is not about the external world but about how your brain processes the external world, which is why at Harvard we can have students that thrive there and other students that see only the competition, the challenges, and turn what could be a heaven into a hell.

 These findings are well worth considering.

-So, based on Achor’s research, it is clear that it makes sense to work on helping our brain to process the world from a positive perspective at the same time as we work on achieving our goals.
+So, based on Achor’s research, it makes sense to strive to process the world from a positive perspective while working on achieving goals at the same time.

 This combination will increase our chances of success, our levels of productivity and our earning potential for the long-term.